 Finance is of paramount importance through retirement & therefore consideration must be given to the affordability of any existing mortgages or other debts when a drop in income is imminent.
 Mortgages into retirement are increasing common.
 Therefore, ascertain whether the liabilities can be transferred onto an interest only lifetime mortgage basis.
 Such schemes can be recommended by specialists who can help you spread out the repayments through retirement and ease the financial burden.

 Should you wish to rid yourself of any monthly payments altogether then alternative funding options are required.
 Caution should always be exercised & qualified advice sought beforehand.
-However, with tools available such as an equity release calculator programme you can establish how much can be released against the value of your property.

 There are various other methods to look at when it comes down to financial situations.
 Payday loans is one of these well known short term financial problem methods aswell as payroll companies.
 Payroll companies offer a combination of services custom to what it is your business needs most.

 Step 1: Determine your anticipated post-retirement income & expenses